rishi-naath/Driver_Drowsiness_Detection_Using_CNN/README.md

 **Driver drowsiness** is a critical factor contributing to road accidents, as it severely impairs attention, reaction time, and decision-making.
-Factors like long driving hours, lack of sleep, and monotonous road conditions make drivers more susceptible to fatigue, often leading to serious or fatal incidents blah blah blah bleh bleh blu blu blu........
+Factors like long driving hours, lack of sleep, and monotonous road conditions make drivers more susceptible to fatigue, often leading to serious or fatal incidents.

-The title sums it up

 Instructions:
 1. clone this repository via cmd: